Parametric strong lensing model of the galaxy cluster Abell 2390 from Euclid and MUSE observations: Results and discussion

-with $A_\mathrm{c}$ the area enclosed by the principal critical curve.
+with $A_\mathrm{c}$ as the area enclosed by the principal critical curve.
 At redshift $z = 4.048$, we find $\theta_\mathrm{E} = (24.6\pm 5.4)''$.
-We randomly extracted 100 points from the MCMC realizations and, for each, estimated the corresponding $\theta_\mathrm{E}$.
+We randomly extracted 100 points from the MCMC realisations, and for each, we estimated the corresponding $\theta_\mathrm{E}$.
 We quote the median and the uncertainty, evaluated as the semi-difference between the 84th and the 16th quantiles.
-Thanks to the exploration of the other models, we are able to quantify the systematic uncertainty arising from our modelling choices.
-We generate, for each model, including M9, 500 realizations of the total mass profile, similarly to the procedure followed for M9 only.
+Thanks to the exploration of the other models, we were able to quantify the systematic uncertainty arising from our modelling choices.
+For each model, including M9, we generated 500 realisations of the total mass profile, similar to the procedure followed for M9 only.
 The result, displaying the relative impact of statistical and systematic uncertainties, is shown in Fig. \ref{fig:incertezze}, where the blue (green) band corresponds to the interval [16th, 84th] percentiles associated with the total statistical+systematic (statistical only) uncertainty.
-As visible, the uncertainty budget on the cluster total mass is mainly dominated by systematic effects: the total systematic+statistical uncertainty (blue band) can be as large as $15\%$ in the outermost SL region (where the most distant multiple images are observed), with the statistical one (green band) counting up to $0.8\%$.
+As is visible in the figure, the uncertainty budget on the cluster total mass is mainly dominated by systematic effects.
+The total systematic+statistical uncertainty (blue band) can be as large as $15\%$ in the outermost SL region (where the most distant multiple images are observed), with the statistical one (green band) counting up to $0.8\%$.
 This systematic uncertainty was estimated by taking into account all the models studied, with no weighing applied according to their RMS or evidence.
-Nevertheless, if we restrict to the best three models (according to these figures of merit), namely, models M6, M9, and M11, the systematic effects drastically reduce to roughly $1.5\%$ (see the orange band in Fig. \ref{fig:incertezze}).
+Nevertheless, if we restrict the sample to the best three models (according to these figures of merit), namely, models M6, M9, and M11, the systematic effects drastically reduce to roughly $1.5\%$ (see the orange band in Fig. \ref{fig:incertezze}).